saudieagles24/Saudi-Eagles-/README.md

 We used ( 6 ) lithium 12-volt batteries

+# MPU 9250 :

+The MPU-9250 can measure rotation using its on-chip gyroscope with four programmable full-scale ranges of ±250°/s, ±500°/s, ±1000°/s and ±2000°/s that can be set by the user.
+The integrated 16-bit ADCs simultaneously sample the 3 axis of rotation around the X, Y and Z axes.
+The sample rate can be adjusted from 3.9 to 8000 samples per second.
+The axis of rotation is relative to the X, Y and Z shown to the right.

 # HuskeyLens AI Camera :

 HuskyLens is an easy-to-use AI camera.
 It can learn to recognize things, faces, and colors just by clicking.
 It's intelligence grows as it learns more.
 The use of a next generation AI technology enables HuskyLens to detect faces at 30 frames per second.
 HuskyLens connects to Arduino, Raspberry Pi, LattePanda, or micro:bit, allowing you to create really creative projects without having to deal with sophisticated algorithms.
 HuskyLens wants to be the simplest AI camera.
 It already has a variety of image processing techniques built in.
 Pressing buttons allows you to shift between methods, and it can learn and detect new items from photographs.
 Furthermore, HuskyLens features a 2.0-inch display; what you see is what you get.